-Land Balance: Final payment is due at 90 days by Visa, Mastercard, Discover, American Express or check.
-You will receive a trip invoice indicating your balance due.
-Provided services and space are available, reservations can be accepted up to 30 days before departure.
+Land Balance: Final payment is due 120 days prior to departure by Visa, MasterCard, Discover, American Express, check, or electronic funds transfer.
+You can split your balance on two cards.
+You will receive a trip invoice indicating your balance and a secure payment link.